• Skip to primary navigation

 Make sure all your ingredients stay chilled.
 You want them to stay cool until they hit the oven!
 So, keep that in the back of your mind.
 Just make sure everything is ready to go before you start.

 I love using whole wheat flour in my pie dough.
-Pie and galette really are a perfect recipe for using whole wheat flours, it pairs so well.
+Pie and galette really are a perfect recipe for using whole wheat flour, it pairs so well.

 I generally use whole wheat pastry flour but also love einkorn, kamut, and rye as well.